Theoretical guarantees for change localization using conformal p-values: Finding nearly optimal score functions for conformal -value

+As before, let $X_1,\cdots,X_\tau \iid R$ and $X_{\tau+1},\cdots,X_n \iid Q$ where $Q,R$ are absolutely continuous with respect to the Lebesgue measure and have densities $q,r$ respectively.
+Since the likelihood ratio $s^*(x) = \frac{q(x)}{r(x)}$ corresponds to the most optimal score function, in case $q,r$ are unknown, the most natural choice for that would be the ratio of kernel-density estimates of the densities,

 where $K$ is the kernel function and $h_n$ denotes the bandwidth used for $n$ datapoints.
-Therefore, the likelihood ratio $\frac{q(x)}{r(x)}$ can be estimated as

-Since we aim for this score function to converge to the optimal score function, we assume that the kernel $K$, bandwidth $h_n$, and densities $q,r$ are such that the kernel density estimates are uniformly strongly consistent; therefore, we assume them to satisfy \Cref{assn: kernel}. \begin{assumption}[Assumptions for uniform strong consistency of likelihood ratio estimator] The kernel function $K$, densities $q,r$ and bandwidth sequence $\{h_n\}_n$ satisfies \begin{enumerate} \item Kernel $K$ is a continuous function of bounded variation satisfying $\lim_{|x| \to \infty}K(x) = 0$. \item The densities $q,r$ are uniformly continuous. \item The bandwidth sequence $\{h_n\}_n$ satisfies $\lim_{n \to \infty}\frac{h_n}{n^\alpha} = 1$, for some $\alpha \in (-\frac{1}{2},0).$ \end{enumerate} \end{assumption} We summarize the construction of this score function in Algorithm \ref{alg:optimal-score}.
+Since we aim for this score function to converge to the optimal score function, we assume that the kernel $K$, bandwidth $h_n$, and densities $q,r$ are such that the kernel density estimates are uniformly strongly consistent; therefore, we assume them to satisfy \Cref{assn: kernel}. \begin{assumption}[Uniform strong consistency of likelihood ratio] (1) The kernel $K$ is continuous, bounded variation, with $\lim_{|x| \to \infty}K(x) = 0$.
+(2) Densities $q,r$ are uniformly continuous.
+(3) The bandwidth satisfies $\lim_{n \to \infty} h_n / n^\alpha = 1$ for some $\alpha \in (-1/2, 0).$ \end{assumption}

+We summarize the construction of this score function in Algorithm~\ref{alg:optimal-score}.
 With the above discussion, we now present the following result, which shows that the difference of powers of the conformal $p$-value using our score function and the most optimal score function (the likelihood ratio) converges to $0$ as the sample size tends to $\infty$, guaranteeing the \textit{near optimality} of our proposed score function.
-For the asymptotic discussion, we state the result in terms of the triangular array of random variables as before.
+We state the result in terms of the triangular array of random variables as before.

-\begin{theorem}[Guarantee for the asymptotic optimality of $\widehat{s}^*$] Let $\{X_{n,j} : n \in \mathbb{N}, 1 \leq j \leq n\}$ be a triangular array of random variables as in \Cref{th: rel len CONCH} satisfying Assumptions \ref{assn1},\ref{assn2} and \ref{assn: kernel}.For a score function $s$, let $p_n[s]$ be the conformal $p$- value defined as,
+\begin{theorem}[Guarantee for the asymptotic optimality of $\widehat{s}^*$] Let $\{X_{n,j} : n \in \mathbb{N}, 1 \leq j \leq n\}$ be a triangular array of random variables as in \Cref{th: rel len CONCH} satisfying Assumptions~\ref{assn1},~\ref{assn2} and~\ref{assn: kernel}.
+For a score function $s$, let $p_n[s]$ be the conformal $p$-value defined as